Nonprofit event insurance: A guide to comprehensive coverage

 You’ve probably heard the phrase, “It’s all fun and games until someone gets hurt.”
 When you’re running a charity event, injuries can be a major risk, depending on the nature of the activities.
 Fortunately, your charity event insurance covers third-party claims of bodily injury.

-If someone gets hurt at your nonprofit organization’s event, special event insurance pays for the person’s medical bills and lost wages, up to the policy’s limit.
+If someone gets hurt at your nonprofit’s event, special event insurance pays for the person’s medical bills and lost wages, up to the policy’s limit.
 If you had to go to court, it would also pay for your legal defense.
 Bodily injury claims can be costly, so it’s important to make sure you have enough coverage based on the types of events you host.

 For instance, your nonprofit organization decides to host a charity 5K, and one of the runners trips over an unmarked curb on the course.
 They sprain their ankle and need to get treated at the emergency room.
 Your charity event insurance would pay for their hospital visit and X-ray, plus any rehabilitation expenses, like physical therapy.

-Liquor liability coverage for nonprofits
+Liquor liability insurance coverage for nonprofits

 If you are planning to serve alcohol at your next event, you need to add a rider to your special event insurance policy to cover liquor liability claims.
 A basic fundraising insurance policy usually excludes coverage for events where alcohol is sold or served because of the increased level of risk.